 I help adults and elders with relationship issues, including communication, love, commitment and infidelity; life transitions, grief and loss, issues of religion, faith and understanding spiritual experiences, and overcoming moderate difficulties from trauma.
 I only take new clients who can reliably and safely cope with everyday tasks and responsibilities and who clearly want to live.* I am not trying to be all things to all people and want to work with those I am best prepared to serve.
 If you do not see your area of concern listed here or explained below, please ask me.

-Psychotherapy, Not Assessments
+Psychotherapy, Not Assessments or Medication Management

 I primarily offer psychotherapy, not assessments.
 People may seek a psychologist because our training includes making psychological assessments.
 Afterward some of us continue providing that service and others choose different specialties.
 In the first appointment with a new client, I perform a general psychological interview to make sure I’m not likely to miss a major issue.
 However, I do not provide assessments such as those ordered by the legal system or for medication management.
 Those generally require a battery of tests, which are not my chosen specialization.